withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Checklist for moving on

 <Checklist key="introduction">
-- [ ] I have picked a place to start, Unit 1 or 2.
-Now show me what I'm going to build!
+- [ ] I'm ready to build this thing!
 </Checklist>